prisma/prisma1/examples/node-gateway-custom-schema/README.md

 graphcool deploy
 ```

-When prompted which cluster you'd like to deploy, chose any of `Backend-as-a-Service`-options (`shared-eu-west-1`, `shared-ap-northeast-1` or `shared-us-west-2`) rather than `local`.
+When prompted which cluster you'd like to deploy, choose any of **Shared Clusters**-options (`shared-eu-west-1`, `shared-ap-northeast-1` or `shared-us-west-2`) rather than `local`.

 Then copy the endpoint for the `Simple API`, you'll need it in the next step.

 The service you just deployed provides a CRUD API for the `User` and `Post` model types that are defined in [`./service/types.graphql`](./service/types.graphql).

-The goal of the gateway server is now to create a _custom_ GraphQL API that only exposes variants of the underlying CRUD API.
+The goal of the gateway server now is to create a _custom_ GraphQL API that only exposes variants (e.g. a subset or other more tailored operations) of the underlying CRUD API.

 ### 4. Configure and start the API gateway server